 - Salsa Chicken Burger Recipe.
 My secret ingredient keeps these Salsa Chicken Burgers moist, juicy, and tender!

-- Black Bean Fiesta Salad in a Jar.
+- Black Bean Vegetarian Taco Salad in a Jar.
 This vegan meal prep salad in a jar is a total party in your mouth.

 - Curry Chicken Salad.
 The curry powder gives this chicken salad a depth of flavor, while the grapes give it some fresh sweetness.